WUR Rooting Trials

 Alternatives to synthetic rooting supplements?

-In various crops, auxins have the strongest influence on plant processes such as adventitious root formation and stem growth.
-In some countries, the use of synthetic auxins is prohibited showing the need for alternative rooting supplements.
-Hydrogen peroxide (H2O2) is a messenger in the initiation and development of adventitious roots and could play an important role in the formation of lateral roots in various crops.
-For this trial, different rooting supplements have been tested as potential replacements of synthetic auxins such as Clonex and Rhizopon.
-Rooting has shown to be promoted in Clonex and H2O2, and shows to be potentially interesting.
-Meanwhile aloe vera powder possesses salicylic acid, auxins and gibberellins which might promote rooting.
-However, in this trial rooting was not promoted.
+Auxins strongly influence plant processes like adventitious root formation and stem growth in various crops.
+Since some countries prohibit the use of synthetic auxins, there’s a growing demand for alternative rooting supplements.
+Hydrogen peroxide (H₂O₂) acts as a signaling molecule in the initiation and development of adventitious roots and may play a key role in lateral root formation.
+In this trial, we tested several rooting supplements as potential alternatives to synthetic auxins such as Clonex and Rhizopon.
+Clonex and H₂O₂ both promoted rooting and show promising potential.
+Although aloe vera powder contains salicylic acid, auxins, and gibberellins—which could support rooting—it did not promote rooting in this trial.

 Furthermore, adventitious rooting also shows to be affected by light intensities.
 The trials have shown that higher light levels during the initial phase of propagation might inhibit adventitious root formation.
 Increasing light levels gradually during propagation might hold potential to enhance rooting and growth, in comparison to static light levels.